Vasile2k/vas-chat-reactor/README.md

 Anytime the bot will find an unknown word it will write it into the `unknownWordsFile`, as specificated in configuration file.\
-**Don't use my config and dictionary file, they are just a reference guide!**
+**Don't use my config and dictionary file, they are just a reference guide!**\
+Why don't I use regex instead of `string.startsWith`, `string.endsWith` and `substring`?
+Because it's faster this way and you can't have weird patterns in the message.
+Maybe I'm wrong...

 ## Usage
 Simply require it and add it to bot's plugins.